Plan amazing things to do this summer

 Explore London by bike

-Thanks to Regent’s Place’s central location, it’s the smart place to start or finish a bike tour of London (plus we’re home to a Brompton Bike hire locker so you can pick one up from us).
-From two wheeling round the outer circle of Regent’s Park to heading east to Limehouse Basin, here’s a handy guide to planning your sightseeing routes.
+Thanks to Regent’s Place’s central location, it’s a great place to use for a bike tour of London (plus we’re home to a Brompton Bike hire locker so you can pick one up from us).
+From two-wheeling round the outer circle of Regent’s Park to heading east to Limehouse Basin, here’s a handy guide to planning your sightseeing routes.

 Take a trip to Regent’s Park

 One of London’s gems, Regent’s Park and Primrose Hill are an unmissable day out when the sun is shining.
-Just a few minutes’ walk from Regent’s Place, its 395 acres are home to a boating lake (hire boat and pedalos here), children’s playground, Queen Mary’s Gardens (which features 12,000 roses), tennis and netball courts, beautiful memorials and fountains, varied wildlife and a nature trail plus its famous open-air theatre which is showing Romeo & Juliet, Anansi The Spider, Carousel and Dragons and Mythical Beasts (book here).
+Just a few minutes’ walk from Regent’s Place, its 395 acres are home to a boating lake (hire boat and pedalos here), children’s playground, Queen Mary’s Gardens (which features 12,000 roses), tennis and netball courts, beautiful memorials and fountains, varied wildlife and a nature trail plus its famous open-air theatre is showing The Tempest, Robin Hood and the musical, Once On This Island in summer 2023.

 Events to watch out for in Regent’s Park this summer